are you in?

 This plan is free so there’s not much to complain about here and it’s a great place for anyone to start!

-Although free is great, once you meet the maximum of 10 students, you will have to upgrade to the next plan, which is the Basic Plan.
+Although free is great, once you meet the maximum of 10 students, you will have to upgrade to the next plan, which is the Basic pricing plan.

 The Teachable Basic Plan Offers Unlimited Students